tomas-nemec/tomas-nemec/README.md

 - 👋 Hi, I’m @tomas-nemec
-- 👀 I’m interested in all programming languages but mostly to Python and C
+- 👀 I’m interested in all programming languages but mostly in Python and C
 - 🌱 I’m currently studying at STU FIIT
 - 📫 You can reach me at: xnemect@gmail.com